CMSgov/ab2d-sample-client-bash/README.md

 If you want to:
 1. Start a job running against production
-2. Using credentials in `my-orgs-creds.base64`
+2. Use credentials in `my-orgs-creds.base64`
 3. Save all results for this job to the directory /opt/foo
 4. And only get data after April 1st 2020 at 9:00 AM Eastern Time